dmdavidkov/YoutubeSummarAI/README.md

 ## Considerations for Local summarization using llama.cpp

 1. You can place the model in the /backend folder in gguf format or let the code download the model from HF.
+The default model is Qwen 2.5 7B.

-2. Currently the setup is for Qwen2.5 7B model.
-If you want you can use another model, but you need to go to run_llama.py and update the repo/modelname, response (the stop token) and chat template variables.
+2. The setup is configured for the Qwen 2.5 7B model in Q5_K_M quantization.
+If you want to use another model, you need to update the repo/modelname, response (the stop token) and chat template variables in run_llama.py.

 3. The project utilizes https://github.com/abetlen/llama-cpp-python library.
 If you want a NVIDIA/CUDA GPU acceleration refer to https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#supported-backends